MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 1. Wait for Windows Admin Center to automatically start.

-You should see the name of the machine you installed Windows Admin Center n listed on the All connections page at the top of the Name column, along with machine type and data on connection history.
+You should now be able to see the name, machine type, and connection history of the machine you installed Windows Admin Center on listed on the **All connections** page at the top of the **Name** column.

 ---
 ::: zone-end